Stunningly beautiful, iconically Canadian, remote but accessible. Team Outpost heads to northern Ontario’s Sleeping Giant Provincial Park.

 For more info on how you can explore Sleeping Giant Provincial Park, check out the Ontario Parks website.

-- Delano Lavigne is an expeditioner, climber and in-field gastronomic guru, who’s led a number of opXpeditions for Outpost, including to Switzerland, Dominica, Canmore and Wood Buffalo National Park.
+- Delano Lavigne is an outdoors expert, expeditioner and climber who’s been a member of Team Outpost for expeditions in Bryce Canyon National Park, Switzerland, Dominica, Canmore, Sleeping Giant and Wood Buffalo National Park.